-The ‘Green Desert of Wales’ is a term first used in the 19th century to describe the area now known as the Cambrian Mountains that bridges the gap between Snowdonia in the north, and the Brecon Beacons to the south, due to its lack of roads, towns and trees.
-The area was the subject of a National Park proposal in the 1970s, rejected by a majority of those who lived there at the time - the first UK National Park proposal ever to be declined by local people..
+The ‘Green Desert of Wales’ is an English term first used in the 19th century to describe the area now known as the Cambrian Mountains, that bridges the gap between Snowdonia in the north, and the Brecon Beacons to the south, due to its lack of roads, towns and trees.
+The area was the subject of a National Park proposal in the 1970s, rejected by a majority of those who lived there at the time - the first in the UK to be declined by local people.

 A campaign to protect that landscape has continued since the 1973 National Park rejection, but has as yet failed to achieve any formal recognition.
 Artificial forestry continues to spread, justified under the guise of carbon offsetting.
 Wind farms creep over more and more hillltops, while the ways of life that have persisted in the mountains for centuries, gradually give way to ‘the greater good’ as with them, the green desert gradually loses its identity.